Maxence Mauduit

-Most of the work happens before the screen: deciding what should exist, and what does not deserve to.
+Most of the work happens before the screen.
+The hard part is deciding what should exist, and what does not deserve to.

 My strength is taking problems that are still undefined, strategically sensitive, or technically constrained, and turning them into products teams can actually build and scale.
 Thanks to extensive domain knowledge and a strong craft DNA, I join frontier squads, building when there is nothing.
 Learning from these experiences, I build systems for designers, now also PMs, FEs, and agents, to build upon.